-Where Does the Money Come From?
+Report Number 2025-01 Clackamas County Financial Condition Where Does the Money Come From?

-Diverse sources of revenues can help the county weather a downturn in the economy.
-Combined, grants and contributions and property taxes accounted for 65% of county revenues sources in FY22.
+Diverse sources of revenue can help the county weather a downturn in the economy.
+Combined, grants and contributions and property taxes accounted for 74.2% of county revenue sources in FY24.
 In addition to these two largest revenue sources, the county receives revenues from charges for government services, charges for business services, lodging tax, and other miscellaneous sources.
-For the purposes of this report, revenue of discretely presented component units were excluded as the county has no financial benefit or burden relationship with the these legally separated, tax-exempt component units.
-Grants and contributions decreased by 21% from the prior year and property taxes decreased by 4%.
+For the purposes of this report, revenues of discretely presented component units were excluded as the county has no financial benefit or burden relationship with the legally separated, tax-exempt component units.
+Grants and contributions increased by 6.2% from the prior year and property taxes increased by 0.8%.
 Revenues in all other categories had an increase from the prior year (Figure 3).

-Grants and contributions were the largest revenue source
+Figure 3 Revenues by source (in millions, adjusted for inflation) Grants and contributions were the largest revenue source

 Grants and contributions were the largest revenue source for the county (Figure 4).
 These revenues included direct federal, state, and local funding, as well as federal funding passing through the state to the county.
 Many programs were supported by these revenues.
 Figure 4 Grants and contributions (in millions, adjusted for inflation)